 Before being committed to storage, your data is tagged as yours.
 Your data is segregated from other customers data by a unique identifier, which the system uses to ensure proper matching of data.
 In addition, the cloud engine keeps a complete audit trail of the data received and the data processing, so we can always retrace our steps and see where your data has been and what it has been used for.

 EcoStruxure IT does not access any data stored on your servers or storage, or monitor any traffic passed through your network.
-Data is stored on Microsoft Azure in the United States, which is EU-US Privacy Shield self-certified.
+Data is stored on Microsoft Azure in the United States.

 Personal Data Use